-A partition reset may be subdivided into four subcategories: partition fundamental reset, partition hot reset, partition upstream secondary bus reset, and partition downstream secondary bus reset.
-These subcategories correspond to resets defined by the PCI architecture.
+Hot resets may be subdivided into three subcategories: switch hot reset, upstream secondary bus reset, and downstream secondary bus reset.
+These subcategories correspond to resets defined by the PCI Express architecture.

-- A partition fundamental reset logically causes all logic associated with a partition to take on its initial state, but does not cause the state of register fields denoted as SWSticky to be modified. - A partition hot reset logically causes all logic to be returned to an initial state, but does not cause the state of register fields denoted as Sticky or SWSticky to be modified. - An partition upstream secondary bus reset logically causes all devices on the virtual PCI bus of a partition to be hot reset except the upstream port (i.e., upstream PCI-to-PCI bridge). - A partition downstream secondary bus reset causes a hot reset to be propagated on the corresponding external link.
+- A fundamental reset logically causes all logic associated with the switch to take on its initial state. - A hot reset logically causes all logic to be returned to an initial state, but does not cause the state of register fields denoted as Sticky or SWSticky to be modified. - An upstream secondary bus reset logically causes all devices on the virtual PCI bus of the switch to be hot reset except the upstream port (e.g., upstream PCI to PCI bridge). - A downstream secondary bus reset causes a hot reset to be propagated on the corresponding external link.